data-integrations/wrangler/docs/flatten.md

 # Flatten

-Flatten directive separates the elements in a repeated field into individual records.
+FLATTEN directive separates the elements in a repeated field into individual records.

 ## Syntax